top of page

 TELESUPPORT INFORMATION

-At our organization, we offer telesupport services as an alternative to in-person support, utilizing phone or virtual platforms.
+At our organization, we offer telesupport services as an alternative to in-person support, utilizing phone or the virtual program, Zoom.
 Telesupport provides a convenient and efficient way to connect with individuals navigating the challenges of grief and bereavement, offering valuable support such as accessing community resources, learning coping strategies, and providing holistic support.

 We understand the importance of being there for you during difficult times, and our dedicated team serves as a compassionate voice when you need it most.
 While most of our supports are provided through telesupport, we occasionally offer in-person groups throughout the year and always offer a range of events and workshops to enhance your healing journey.